Elbow fractures in Children

 Lateral Condyle fractures (2)

 The problem with the Milch-classification is the fact that the fracture fragments are primarily cartilaginous.
 The fracture line through the cartilage is not visible on radiographs, so the radiographic interpretation concerning classification is difficult.
-Treatment strategies are therefore based on the amount of displacement (see Table).

-Undisplaced fractures are treated with a long arm cast.
 These fractures must be carefully monitored as they have a tendency to displace.
 At follow up both AP and Oblique views are taken after removal of the cast.

 Once displaced fractures consolidate in a malunited position, treatment is difficult and fraught with complications.
-For this reason surgical reductions is recommended within the first 48 hours.

 Open reduction is indicated for all displaced fractures and those demonstrating joint instability.